jameswyper/rupture/Status and Plan.md

 action will be defined with name and list of arguments, (name, direction, retval, reference to state variable)

 16. Add option to state variable to reset after eventing takes place

+17. If an optional Action is called that hasn't been coded we should return error code 602 (optional not implemented) not 401 (invalid action) - this requires us to allow Service to maintain a list of optional, unimplemented actions

 ##TEST PLAN